-If you want to get a better sense of what the book is about, you can start reading the introductory chapter below.
+If you want to get a better sense of what the book is about, here is the introductory chapter.

 Aristotle, the great Greek philosopher and scientist, proclaimed in a treatise written in 350 BC that women have fewer teeth than men.
 Today we know this is nonsense.
 But for almost 2,000 years, it was accepted wisdom in the Western World.
 Then one day, someone had the most revolutionary of ideas: let’s count!